yiisoft/yii2/docs/guide/tutorial-i18n.md

 The so-called message translation service mainly translates a text message from source language to target language.

 ### Configuration
-You can configure application languages in the `application configuration` like the following:
+You can configure application languages in the "application configuration" like the following:

 ```php
 return [